BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - If the order expired and the channel has NOT been opened, OR the channel open failed.
     - MUST refund the user to `refund_onchain_address`.
       - The number of satoshi to refund
-        - MUST be `order_total_satoshi` MINUS transaction size * `onchain_fee_rate` (previously defined in the order).
+        - MUST be `order_total_satoshi` MINUS transaction size * onchain_fee_rate.
+The LSP MUST choose a reasonable fee rate.
-        - MUST be the same even in case of a fee bump of the LSP.
-        - MAY be overprovisioned.
+        - MAY overprovision.
-      - The LSP MUST bump the fees in case the transaction doesn't resolve within 24hrs.
+      - The LSP MUST bump the fees in case the transaction doesn't resolve within 12hrs.
     - MUST set the payment state to `REFUNDED`.

-> **Rationale refund satoshi** Using the previously negotiated and defined `onchain_fee_rate` to calculate how much satoshi should be refunded, removes any confusion on how much the LPS needs to refund.

 ### 3 Channel Open